Could your period pain be endometriosis?

 What is endometriosis?

-Endometriosis occurs when cells normally found in the lining of the womb start to grow in other areas of the body.
+Endometriosis occurs when cells normally found in the lining of the womb start to grow in other parts of the body.
 These cells are then shed every month in the same way as the womb sheds its lining causing a period.
 This shedding of endometriosis tissue causes pain.
 It can occur in places all over the body including the bowel, ovaries and even in a woman's lungs.

 When should I be concerned about my period pain?